Not all that long ago, Princess Charlotte wouldn't have even been a spare heir. She would've just been a plain ol' princess.

 Of course, by the time Charlotte arrived, Harry had carved out an estimable niche for himself as a humanitarian and full-time working royal, often joining forces with his brother and sister-in-law on charitable projects, but also distinguishing himself on his own with his work on behalf of military veterans and families affected by HIV/AIDS in Africa.
 He still had some issues to work out, but his wildest days were behind him.

-A million developments later, Harry is no longer a working royal, having decamped with his wife, Meghan Markle, and son Archie to the United States to do his own similar-looking but independently-financed thing away from the crushing glare of the UK. tabloids.
+A million developments later, Harry is no longer a working royal, having decamped with his wife pregnant Meghan Markle and son Archie to the United States to do his own similar-looking but independently-financed thing away from the crushing glare of the UK. tabloids.

 "He wasn't going to be happy living his life in William's shadow," royal biographer Katie Nicholl told E!
 News' Melanie Bromley in 2015 when Charlotte was born, discussing the spare-heir struggle.
 "He recognized that not being the heir gave him a greater freedom.
 When William said he wanted to be a policeman so he could look after his mother, Harry, who was very young at the time shot back, 'You can't because you've got to be king.'"

-While we're years away from anyone having to make any decisions about who does what—Prince George, who's third in line to the throne, has to conquer the second grade first, at least—it's already apparent that William and Kate have put a priority on filling their children's lives with normal activities while also readying them for, if not their future not-quite-normal lives just yet, then lives of gratitude and public service.
+While we're years away from anyone having to make any decisions about who does what—George, who's third in line to the throne, has to conquer elementary school first, at least—it's already apparent that William and Kate have put a priority on filling their children's lives with normal activities while also readying them for, if not their future not-quite-normal lives just yet, then lives of gratitude and public service.

-These recent fraught weeks have been an opportunity to do just that, as George, Charlotte and Louis have been joining in the nightly applause for the National Health Service and other frontline workers busy fighting the novel coronavirus and keeping society running during all the shutdowns.
-Last month, at the queen's Sandringham estate, Charlotte and George joined William and Kate in packing up food to be delivered to isolated seniors in the area.
+Amid the ongoing coronavirus pandemic, George, Charlotte and Prince Louis joined in the nightly applause for the National Health Service and other frontline workers busy fighting the novel coronavirus and keeping society running during all the shutdowns.
+In April 2020, at the queen's Sandringham estate, Charlotte and George joined William and Kate in packing up food to be delivered to isolated seniors in the area.